wildlyinaccurate/wildlyinaccurate.github.io/_posts/2012-06-30-bcrypt-choosing-a-work-factor.markdown

 18	30.156531906128
 19	58.399033403397
 20	117.1653290987</pre>

-<p>Marco's default work factor of 8 looks like a good place to start, taking 0.2 seconds on both the desktop and Xen instance.
+Marco's default work factor of 8 looks like a good place to start, taking 0.2 seconds on both the desktop and Xen instance.
 Personally I use a work factor of 12, which is fast enough to not be noticed and will (hopefully) still be strong in a few years.
-With a work factor of 14 you can start to see what kind of difference computational power makes - the desktop machine generates the hash nearly twice as fast as the Xen instance.</p>
+With a work factor of 14 you can start to see what kind of difference computational power makes - the desktop machine generates the hash nearly twice as fast as the Xen instance.

-<p>I don't believe that there is a "correct" work factor; it depends on how strong you want your hashes to be and how much computational power you want to reserve for the hashing process.
+I don't believe that there is a "correct" work factor; it depends on how strong you want your hashes to be and how much computational power you want to reserve for the hashing process.
 Keep in mind that as time goes by and you want to increase your hash strength, you can easily increase the work factor and re-hash each user's password on their next successful login.
-This also applies if the password hashing procedure is generating too much load; you can reduce the work factor.</p>
+This also applies if the password hashing procedure is generating too much load; you can reduce the work factor.